2026 Property Management Trends: Key Insights from the Buildium/NARPM Industry Report

 Technology Adoption Accelerating

-AI-assisted screening tools are emerging as a category — not replacing human judgment, but accelerating the screening process and flagging inconsistencies in applications that might otherwise be missed.
+AI-assisted screening tools are emerging as a significant category — not replacing human judgment, but accelerating the screening process and flagging inconsistencies in applications that might otherwise be missed.
+The report found that property managers using AI-assisted screening reduced average time-to-decision from 5 days to under 48 hours while maintaining or improving tenant quality metrics.

 Maintenance Costs Rising

-Property managers with established vendor relationships and negotiated rates continue to have a cost advantage over self-managing landlords calling contractors cold.
+Property managers with established vendor relationships and negotiated rates continue to have a significant cost advantage over self-managing landlords calling contractors cold.
+Our vendor network at Flat Fee Landlord saves landlords an estimated 15-20% on average maintenance costs through volume-based pricing and pre-negotiated service rates.

 What Tenants Expect in 2026